attachmentsme/developer-blog/cloudfront.md

 Rather than immediately switching our entire site to using CloudFront, we decided to incrementally move a few key pages over.
 This allowed us measure performance, experiment with cache settings, and to perform various other sanity checks before fully-committing to CloudFront.
 We created several [Rails View Helpers](https://github.com/attachmentsme/cloud_front_helpers) to aid us in this incremental approach.

-Once you're ready to move all of your assets over to CloudFront, if like us you're using Ruby on Rails.
-You can simply add this line to your _production.rb_ file:
+Once you're ready to move all of your assets over to CloudFront, if like us you're using Ruby on Rails, You can simply add this line to your _production.rb_ file:

 ```ruby
 config.action_controller.asset_host = "drvlo06w0956l.cloudfront.net"